Constraints on Primordial Black Holes from $N$-body simulations of the Eridanus II Stellar Cluster: Discussion, Future Work, and Conclusions

+There are also some additional considerations and potential areas of future exploration that should be noted.
+When one particle type is much more massive than another, spurious heating effects can occur, leading to a systematic increase in the velocities of the less massive particle type \cite{wilkinson_impact_2023}.
+Here, however, we were concerned with cases where a physical PBH may be much more massive than the individual stars with which it interacts, requiring simulation of this regime.
+There may be ways to evaluate and mitigate the extent of such heating effects, which we leave to future investigation.

+We note that our fiducial setup assumes the stellar cluster lies at rest at the center of the Eridanus II dark-matter halo.
+This configuration is intentionally conservative because heating by primordial black holes depends on the local dark-matter density and velocity dispersion; both decline away from the center.
+At higher eccentricities, the cluster would briefly experience stronger tidal fields at pericenter, which could enhance energy injection and also accelerate mass loss.
+However, such configurations are short-lived.
+Therefore, our assumption of a static, central orbit yields conservative constraints.

+Additionally, here we used the tree-based solver implemented in \texttt{GIZMO} to reduce the computational cost from $N^2$ to $N \log{N}$.
+This code was designed for collisionless dynamics, where numerical errors in the force calculation are assumed to be random.
+For the dense environments of stellar clusters, the typical numerical errors may be correlated due to the frequent, close-range interactions of stars and PBH.
+A direct summation calculation with a higher-order integration scheme could be used to provide higher numerical accuracy as done in \cite{stegmann_improved_2020} using the code \texttt{PHASEFLOW} \cite{vasiliev_new_2017}.
+At present, the computationally efficient Tree + PM gravity solver provides the first numerical constraints on PBH from Eri II as a baseline.
 Our results are broadly stronger than their semi-analytical counterparts, and significantly more reliable; compared with the results of Ref.~\cite{Lu:2020bmd}, based on the Leo T dwarf, our results here are stronger at low masses, and they are comparable to or more constraining than those from the Segue 1 galaxy \cite{Koushiappas:2017chw}.

 \acknowledgments This material is based upon work supported in part by the National Science Foundation Graduate Research Fellowship under Grant No. DGE-1842400 (NS).
 This work is partly supported by the U.S.\ Department of Energy grant number de-sc0010107 (SP).